 5. DGP-WG/15 determined that the wording in new SP378 referring to “may be transported” placed an inappropriate responsibility on the operator since it was the shipper’s responsibility to apply the provision.
 Additionally, the required statement on the transport document provided in sub-paragraph g) was thought to be too prescriptive and that the wording should be modified in line with other special provisions in the Technical Instructions.
 The new special provision was amended as follows:

-Radiation detectors containing this gas in non-refillable cylinders not meeting the requirements of Part 6;5 and Packing Instruction 200 may be transported under this entry provided:
+Radiation detectors containing this gas in non-refillable cylinders not meeting the requirements of Part 6;5 and Packing Instruction 200 may be offered for transport under this entry provided:

-g) The transport document includes the following statement “Transport in accordance with special provision 378”
+g) transport in accordance with this special provision must be noted on the dangerous goods transport document.

 SP225